How to craft a professional human resources assistant cover letter

 When listing this information, keep it organized and always prioritize your professional details first – your name should always be in the first line of text and, preferably, in a larger font and bolded.

-Here is an example of a well-formatted HR assistant cover letter header
+Good example of an HR assistant cover letter header

 Sally Joe, HR Assistant